tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 NEW:

-- Rating field uses a new component for cleaner displays
 - Bookshelves/Styles list editor improvement
 - dnb.de, OpenLibrary, Databazeknih: added support for resolving author pseudonyms.
   Can be disabled in their settings.